 Majority of Opinion

-While there is no clear cut answer for the specific cause of increased injuries, it’s safe to say that improper or inadequate football cleats does in fact have a substantial influence on the likelihood of incurring a non contact injury to your lower extremities.
+While there is no clear-cut answer for the specific cause of increased injuries, it’s safe to say that improper or inadequate football cleats do in fact have a substantial influence on the likelihood of incurring a non-contact injury to your lower extremities.